na0miluv/S60Launcher/README.md

 # S60Launcher
 An attempt to recreate the Symbian experience on Android as a launcher.
 I'll be honest, I don't know much about Android programming, so some of it was assisted by AI.
+Eventually I'd like to do a major rewrite to make it AI-free.

 Accidentally imported all files to the master branch instead of the main branch lmao